Text Size

 Overview

 Luke 23 argues that Jesus’ death is the death of the innocent and righteous King, not the execution of a criminal rebel.
-Pilate repeatedly finds no guilt in Him.
+Pilate repeatedly finds no guilt in him.
 Herod finds no capital offense.
 Barabbas, the actual insurrectionist and murderer, is released while Jesus is condemned.
 On the cross, Jesus is mocked with titles that are ironically true: Messiah, Chosen One, King of the Jews.

-He does not save Himself because He is saving others through His self-giving death.
+He does not save himself because he is saving others through his self-giving death.
 He is numbered with transgressors, prays forgiveness, receives the repentance of a guilty criminal, and promises immediate fellowship in paradise.
 His death is marked by darkness and the tearing of the temple curtain, showing divine judgment and opened access.
 The centurion’s praise and declaration of Jesus’ righteousness, the crowd’s remorse, the women’s witness, and Joseph’s honorable burial all testify that the crucified Jesus is righteous, rejected, and truly dead, yet not abandoned beyond hope.

 Context